saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-4-using-junos-pyez-for-information-gathering.md

 ---

-Most people that start out working with Junos using <b>PyEZ<b> seem to get stuck trying to figure out how to retrieve information.
+Most people that start out working with Junos using <b>PyEZ</b> seem to get stuck trying to figure out how to retrieve information.
 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.

 In this article, I will use PyEZ to retrieve OSPF information from multiple devices running Junos.
 In the example, I will use both the `findall` as well as the `find` methods from the `lxml` module.
 The reason for using these two methods is that they cover most of the situations that I have run into.
 We will use these methods to iterate a list of OSPF neighbors and then extract information from individual OSPF neighbors.
 The logic applied there is similar to what you'll need when you examine BGP sessions, interfaces, line-cards, LSPs, etc.